abstractive/ecell/unextracted/README.md

 # Documentation in process during extraction.

-> The `ECell` framework was originally extracted from the demonstration decoupling of the `Ef::Service` infrastructure, commissioned by `EnergyOne Limited`
+> `ECell` was originally extracted from early demonstrations of decoupling the `Ef::Service` infrastructure, commissioned by `Energy One Limited`; as a framework developed by `emotive mediums limited`.

 Authors
 =======

-* Donovan Keme, //de
+* Donovan Keme, //de; *emotive mediums limited*

 License
 =======